eitansuez/istio-troubleshoot/docs/mesh-configurations.md

 1. The Gateway selector that selects the ingress gateway.

-    If for example we get the selector wrong, running `istioctl analyze` will catch the invalid reference:
+    If for example we get the selector wrong (edit the value to "ingressgateways"), running `istioctl analyze` will catch the invalid reference:

     ```console
     Error [IST0101] (Gateway default/bookinfo-gateway) Referenced selector not found: "istio=ingressgateways"